alankent/magento2devbox-skeleton/README.md

 Set up all the Magento 2 tables with the following command (adjusting command line paramter values as desired).

-    cd /var/www/magento2
     magento setup:install --db-host=db --db-name=magento2 --db-user=root --db-password=magento2 --admin-firstname=Magento --admin-lastname=Administrator --admin-email=user@example.com --admin-user=admin --admin-password=admin123 --language=en_US --currency=USD --timezone=America/Chicago --use-rewrites=1 --backend-frontname=admin

 It is recommended to NOT include the `--base_url` option during development as Docker can allocate a port number at random (including when container is restarted).
 It also causes problems using BrowserSync and similar tools for frontend development.
-(Some versions of Magento however have a bug requiring `--base_url` to be specified.
-If the URL to CSS files is incorrect, you may have a broken version of Magento.)
+Some versions of Magento however have a bug requiring `--base_url` to be specified.
+If the URL to CSS files is incorrect, you may have a broken version of Magento.

 If you are using RabbitMQ (AMPQ), the following command line arguments should be added when the project is created.

     --amqp-virtualhost=/ --ampq-host=ampq --amqp-port=TODO --amqp-user=guest --amqp-password=guest

-If you want to load the Luma sample data (optional), run the following additional commands.
+To load the Luma sample data (optional), run the following additional commands.

-    cd /var/www/magento2
     magento sampledata:deploy
     magento setup:upgrade